 Properly Organizing Your Chart Of Accounts

 You’ll see that this approach will yield critical business information right when David wants it.
-Marcia will look like a rock star, and David will feel (and be) in control of what’s happening in his business.
+Marcia will look like a rock star.
+And David will feel (and be) in control of what’s happening in his business.

-Since marketing costs are expenses for their company, here’s an example of the types of accounts that they could have started entering into their QuickBooks Chart of Accounts.
-Here, you see well-defined account titles for related costs grouped under a “header” or “parent” account:
+Since marketing costs are expenses for their company, here’s a helpful example.
+These are the types of accounts that they could have started entering into their QuickBooks Chart of Accounts.

 STEP 2 – Enter Transactions and Create Useful Reports With Sub-Totals